Perlence/AutoHotkey.py/docs/api.rst

    Send simulated keystrokes and mouse clicks using the corresponding mode.

-   For arguments refer to :func:`ahkpy.send`.
+   For arguments refer to :func:`send`.

 Key States
 ~~~~~~~~~~